 - A list of author names, affiliation(s), and e-mail address of the corresponding author.

-- The name, complete mailing address (including e-mail address, telephone, and fax numbers) of the corresponding author.
+- The name, and complete mailing address (including e-mail address, telephone, and fax numbers) of the corresponding author.

 - A running title not exceeding 45 characters.